AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Group with Administration Access</td>
-   <td> <p> In a Layout Template, Timesheet Profile, or Schedule report, this field displays the Groups whose Group Administrators have access to modify the template.
+   <td> <p> In a [!UICONTROL Layout Template], [!UICONTROL Timesheet Profile], or [!UICONTROL Schedule report], this field displays the Groups whose Group Administrators have access to modify the template.
 You can also filter this report by this field. </p> <p> For more information, see <a href="../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md" class="MCXref xref">Create and manage layout templates</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Ad hoc">
    <td>Grouping</td>